By Jane Searing, CPA

 - The 50-percent deduction previously allowed for meals and entertainment for recreational, social purposes under section 274(n).

 Note: the change in the tax law does not automatically result in these benefits being taxable to employees.
-Rather, the employer must make a choice either to treat the benefits as taxable compensation to employees, a deductible payroll expense, or continue to treat the benefit as non-taxable fringe benefit to the employees, but no longer deduct the expense.
+Also, the deduction is not automatically lost by the employer.
+Under Internal Revenue Code section 274(e)(4), if the recreational facility is primarily for the benefit of employees who own less than 10% of the company, a deduction is allowed.
+If a deduction for any of the above named benefits is not allowed, the employer must make a choice either to treat the benefits as taxable compensation to employees, a deductible payroll expense, or continue to treat the benefit as non-taxable fringe benefit to the employees, but no longer deduct the expense.

 The net effect of the change is more than just the loss of value of the tax deduction on the benefits to the employer.
 The corporate tax rate was decreased from 35% to 21%, while individual tax rates shifted only slightly.